mickeyshaughnessy/MetaRecipes/README.md

 * Python / Anaconda.
 Use ` wget http://repo.continuum.io/miniconda/Miniconda-latest-Linux-x86_64.sh` to conda from the command line.
 You need to restart your terminal session (ssh out, or open a new window) after installing conda.

 * Redis.
-You need to install both Redis and the redis-python interface - `conda install redis-py` and `conda install redis`
+You need to install both Redis and the redis-python interface - `conda install redis-py` and `conda install redis` and `conda install flask`

 * The NLP library we are currently using is pattern, its not available in anaconda so you need to `pip install pattern`